Judges in Pinellas County for Criminal Cases

 Additional Resources

 List of Judges in Pinellas County – Visit the website of the Sixth Judicial Circuit to find a list of the judges, the judicial assignments, the calendar of the judges, the duty assignments, addresses, phone numbers, divisions, and sections, and the names of the judicial assistants.
 The website also provides information about the chief judge and links to the practice requirements published by individual judges.
 The practice requirements outline the preferences, policies, and procedures for each judge and each courtroom.
-Find links to JAWS and the search features for the Clerk of County Court in Pinellas.
+Find links to JAWS and the search features for the Clerk of the County Court in Pinellas.

-This article was last updated on Friday, April 26, 2024.
+This article was last updated on Thursday, February 5, 2026.